 - The following is the history of some of the most popular and common Christmas traditions:

-- Caroling at Christmas is the 19th-century tradition.
+- Caroling at Christmas is a 19th-century tradition.
 In the past, neighbors only visited each other and convey the wishes of good luck.

-- Using evergreen trees for Christmas is a much older tradition that even date back before Christianity.
+- Using evergreen trees for Christmas is a much older tradition that even dates back before Christianity.
 The first Christmas tree was decorated in 1510 in Latvia.

 - The origin of using green and red colors at Christmas is unknown.
 However, the origin of the green color is probably the evergreen tradition before Christianity.
 The red color is probably taken from the holly berries.

-- The tradition of leaving cookies and milk for Santa probably came from the ancient Norse mythology.
+- The tradition of leaving cookies and milk for Santa probably came from ancient Norse mythology.

 - The tradition of burning a Yule log was part of the winter solstice celebrations before Christianity.

 - The eggnog drink is probably inspired by the Medieval drink made with milk and eggs called “Posset”.